Correlation functions for the $N^*(1535)$ and the inverse problem: ACKNOWLEDGEMENT

 \section{ACKNOWLEDGEMENT}

-This work is partly supported by the National Natural Science Foundation of China under Grant No. 11975083 and No. 12365019, and by the Central Government Guidance Funds for Local Scientific and Technological Development, China (No. Guike ZY22096024).
+This work is partly supported by the National Natural Science Foundation of China under Grant No. 11975083 and No. 12365019, by the Natural Science Foundation of Guangxi province under Grant No. 2023JJA110076, and by the Central Government Guidance Funds for Local Scientific and Technological Development, China (No. Guike ZY22096024).
 This work is also supported partly by the Natural Science Foundation of Changsha under Grant No. kq2208257 and the Natural Science Foundation of Hunan province under Grant No. 2023JJ30647 (CWX).
 R. M. acknowledges support from the CIDEGENT program with Ref.
 CIDEGENT/2019/015, the Spanish Ministerio de Economia y Competitividad and European Union (NextGenerationEU/PRTR) by the grant with Ref.
 CNS2022-13614.
 This work is also partly supported by the Spanish Ministerio de Economia y Competitividad (MINECO) and European FEDER funds under Contracts No. FIS2017-84038-C2-1-P B, PID2020-112777GB-I00, and by Generalitat Valenciana under contract PROMETEO/2020/023.
 This project has received funding from the European Union Horizon 2020 research and innovation programme under the program H2020-INFRAIA-2018-1, grant agreement No. 824093 of the STRONG-2020 project.